top of page

 Historic Palace Theatre

-Presented in the beautifully restored Historic Palace Theatre, Cape Charles’ 1942 Art Deco theatre on the Chesapeake Bay
+Presented in the restored Historic Palace Theatre, Cape Charles’ 1942 Art Deco theatre on the Chesapeake Bay

 A Community Cast of More than 50 Performers